Arti-Art/ReactPomodoro/README.md

 We had one week to complete the project.

 ## Link
-Here's the link to my project on Netlify: INSERT LINK
+Here's the link to my project on Netlify: [Arti React Pomodoro](https://artireactpomodoro.netlify.app/)